CrewRiz/STUDYBUDDYv1/README.md

 # Study Buddy

 Study Buddy is an interactive learning assistant application that helps students with note-taking and provides personalized tutoring.
-It leverages OpenAI's powerful language models to offer an engaging and adaptive learning experience.
+It leverages OpenAI's language models to offer an adaptive learning experience.

 ## Features